thepenguinn/notes/creed.md

 > If someone asks about the Yamato spirit of Shikishima --- it is the flowers
 > of Yamazakura that are fragrant in the Asahi.

+> --- it reaches out it reaches out it reaches out it reaches out --- One
+> hundred and thirteen times a second, nothing answers and it reaches out.
+It
+> is not conscious, though parts of it are.
+There are structures within it
+> that were once separate organisms; aboriginal, evolved, and complex.
+It is
+> designed to improvise, to use what is there and then move on.
+Good enough
+> is good enough, and so the artifacts are ignored or adapted.
+The conscious
+> parts try to make sense of the reaching out.
+Try to interpret it.

 > Your job is to stand straight, not to be held straight.
 > Your job is to run willingly, not to be dragged forcefully.
 > Your job is to burn bright, not to be burned down.